ubeccommon/ubec_interface/static/docs/guides/public-guide.md

-# Understanding the UBEC Protocol: A Guide for Everyone
+# Understanding the UBEC DAO Protocol: A Guide for Everyone

 ## What is UBEC?